 Artists as emplaced pedagogues: how does thinking about children's nature relations influence pedagogy?

-aAcknowledgements:
+Elsa Lee, Faculty of Education, The University of Cambridge, Cambridge, UK; eul20@cam.ac.uk

+Nicola Walshe, Anglia Ruskin University, Cambridge, UK

+Ruth Sapsed, Cambridge Curiosity and Imagination, Cambridge, UK; info@candi.org

+Joanna Holland, Cambridge Curiosity and Imagination, Cambridge, UK; info@candi.org

+Acknowledgements:

 This chapter emerges from a focus group discussion with Elena Arevalo Melville, Debbie Hall, Susanne Jasilek, Helen Stratford, Sally Todd, Caroline Wendling and Deb Wilenski.
 This group of artistic women shared their experiences of working with children at the intersection of nature and creativity with us and so much of the text has been ‘written’ by them.
 We are inspired by your work and grateful to you for sharing it with us.
 We would also like to thank David Whitley for his support and advice in preparing this chapter.